CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 Evaluator names must be unique within a single workflow (more on that `below <#execution-and-results>`__).
 Responses are specified as a set of strings, where each string corresponds to a descriptor key of a predictor output.
 Metrics are specified as a set of :class:`PredictorEvaluationMetrics <citrine.informatics.predictor_evaluation_metrics.PredictorEvaluationMetric>`.
-When defining an evaluator, the top-level metrics should be the union of all metrics computed across all responses.
+The evaluator will only compute the subset of metrics valid for each response, so the top-level metrics defined by an evaluator should contain the union of all metrics computed across all responses.
-The evaluator will only compute the subset of metrics valid for each response.

 Cross-validation evaluator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A :class:`~citrine.informatics.predictor_evaluator.CrossValidationEvaluator` performs k-fold cross-validation on a predictor.
-In addition to a name, set of responses to validate and metrics to compute, this evaluator defines the number of folds, number of trials and set of descriptor keys to ignore when grouping.
+In addition to a name, set of responses to validate, trials, folds and metrics to compute, this evaluator defines a set of descriptor keys to ignore when grouping.
-The latter allows candidates with different values for the specified (ignored) keys and identical values for all other predictor inputs to be placed in the same fold.
+Candidates with different values for ignored keys and identical values for all other predictor inputs will be placed in the same fold.

 Cross-validation can only be evaluated on predictors that define training data.
-During cross-validation, the predictor's training data is partitioned into k equally sized folds.
+During cross-validation, the predictor's training data is partitioned into k folds.
 Each fold acts as the test set once, and the remaining k-1 folds are used as training data.
 When the number of folds equals the number of training data points, the analysis is equivalent to leave-one-out cross-validation.
 Metrics are computed by comparing the model's predictions to observed values.